 - Keep certain fruits fresh: For fruits that tend to brown quickly, such as apples and pears, soak them in a mixture of lemon juice and water for 5 minutes before storing them to help preserve their color.

-- Assemble the platter on the day of: While you can prepare the fruits in advance, assemble your fruit platter on the day of your event for optimal freshness and presentation.
+- Assemble the platter on the day of your event: While you can prepare the fruits in advance, assemble your fruit platter for optimal freshness and presentation.
 When arranging the fruits, start with larger pieces like melon slices and fill in gaps with smaller fruits like berries.

-If you have leftover fruit, storing sliced fruit in an airtight container before putting them in the refrigerator is best.
-Store the fruits separately so the juices don’t mix and make the flavors mix.
+How-To Store: If you have leftover fruit, storing sliced fruit in an airtight container before putting them in the refrigerator is best.
+Sliced fruits typically last in the refrigerator for 3-4 days if stored properly.
+Store the fruits separately so the juices don’t mix and make the flavors mix and so darker fruits like berries don’t stain the lighter ones.

 Serving Guide

 Here’s a rough guide to help you know how much to serve, depending on the type of fruit you choose.
-If you are using larger fruits like apples or oranges, then you may need fewer pieces than if you are using smaller fruits such as blueberries or strawberries.
+Suppose you are using larger fruits like apples or oranges.
+In that case, you may need fewer pieces than using smaller fruits such as blueberries or strawberries.

 - 6 Guests – We suggest about 3-4 cups of fruit.